lucacolombomsia/turnover_analysis/README.md

 # Turnover Analysis

 **Developer: Luca Colombo**
-The Turnover Analysis is currently deployed on AWS and can be found [here](http://ec2-18-208-184-248.compute-1.amazonaws.com:5000)
+*The Turnover Analysis web application is currently deployed on AWS and can be found [here](http://ec2-18-208-184-248.compute-1.amazonaws.com:5000)*

 ## Project Charter